rokath/trice/docs/TriceOverRTT.md

 - Observations:
   - When pressing the black reset button, you need to restart the **trice** tool.
-  - When restarting the trice tool, a target reset occurs.
+  - When restarting the Trice tool, a target reset occurs.
   - Other channel numbers than `0` seam not to work for some reason.

 <p align="right">(<a href="#top">back to top</a>)</p>